yuruntian/HyNet/README.md

 >
 >> -- hpatches-benchmark-master

-Specify the training data path and path saving path for the code:
+Specify the training data path and saving path for the code:
 ```
 python train.py --data_root=data_root --network_root= save_root
 ```

-- To accelerate the training, all the data needed will be generated and saved at the fist run.
+- To accelerate the training, all the data needed will be generated and saved at the first run.